 Here are four scenarios you should train for and be ready to respond to in the event of a cybersecurity incident:

-- Phishing Attacks: The frequency of phishing emails and overall business email compromise (BEC) have gained momentum, especially as ransomware attacks have been on the rise.
-Ransomware now accounts for 27 percent of malware incidents and 18 percent of organizations blocked at least one piece of ransomware in 2019, according to a recent report.
-Educating employees to practice due diligence and how to spot malicious emails and links is the first step and conducting faux phishing exercises can be a valuable teaching tool.
+- Phishing Attack Simulations: The frequency of phishing emails and overall business email compromise (BEC) have gained momentum, especially as ransomware attacks continue to rise.
+Ransomware is present in more than 62 percent of all incidents committed by organized crime actors, according to a recent report.
+Educating employees to practice due diligence and how to spot malicious emails and links is the first step.
+Conducting faux phishing exercises can be a valuable teaching tool.
 By sending a series of well-crafted simulated phishing emails to employees, you can monitor how many click on malicious links or provide sensitive information.
 Based on the results, you can then provide more targeted training and awareness programs

 - Malicious Attachments and Malware: It’s just as important for your security team to know when malicious attachments and malware, especially ransomware, make their way onto the network as it is to avoid opening them.
 If malicious attachments make it through your filters and into your employee’s inboxes, or they visit websites infected with ransomware, you need a plan in place – one that has been practiced – to be able to respond quickly and limit the damage.

-- Password Requests and Other Suspicious Demands: Cyber criminals often use social engineering techniques to get access to systems and information.
+- Password Requests and Other Suspicious Requests: Cybercriminals often use social engineering techniques to get access to systems and information.
 They can pose as employees, contractors or third-party vendors to bait employees into divulging sensitive passwords and other access controls.
 Your security personnel should be trained on how to respond.
-You can test your incident response teams and employees by running exercises to simulate password requests from familiar sources such as the help desk or even executives, who are often spoofed.
+You can test your incident response teams and employees by running exercises to simulate password requests from familiar sources, such as the help desk or even executives, who are often spoofed.

-- Unauthorized Users and Devices on Network and Cloud: Computers and devices that haven’t gone through proper authentication processes before joining your corporate network are perfect targets for attackers.
+- Unauthorized Users and Devices: Computers and devices that haven’t gone through proper authentication processes before joining your corporate network or cloud accounts are perfect targets for attackers.
 Can your response teams not only identify attempts to connect to your network but block them?
 Have you tested how quickly they can do this?
 If you’re using cloud applications and infrastructure, are you monitoring access to environments like Amazon Web Services (AWS), Microsoft Azure, and Google or Office 365?
 Even if your organization is “just experimenting” with cloud platforms and services, you can be at risk for breaches and misuse if they’re not properly configured for optimal security, or if someone with authorized access sets up rogue accounts or operations on them.